-We will also consider carrying out an online search on shortlisted candidates to help identify any incidents or issues that are publicly available online.
+Online searches on shortlisted candidates will be implemented to help identify any incidents or issues that are publicly available online.
 Shortlisted candidates will be informed that we may carry out these checks as part of our due diligence process.

 Seeking references and checking employment history